fabio1623/weather_data_insights/README.md

 3. **Set up your Weather API key:**

 - Sign up for a free API key from OpenWeatherMap service provider (https://openweathermap.org/)
-- Add your API key in function.py:
+- Create the `.env` File and add your API key in it:

   ```bash
      API_KEY="your_api_key_here"